 Building a Bully-Free Environment

 There are many false beliefs about bullying.
-The chart below clears up some of the misconceptions:
+The list below clears up some of the misconceptions:

 MYTH: Most bullying occurs on the way to and from school.